Asynchronous Gibbs Sampling: Examples

 We propose Heuristic \ref{heuristic} for the following reasons: (\ref{B:1}) suggests that full conditional distributions in nearby posterior regions are similar, (\ref{B:2}) suggests that there is not too much movement happening at once, and (\ref{B:3}) suggests, given the previous two conditions, that the algorithm will consist of moves that are approximately Gibbs steps and hence should be accepted often.

-Both Diagnostic \ref{diagnostic} and Heuristic \ref{heuristic} are intuitive tools designed to help practitioners use approximate Asynchronous Gibbs in situations where it is likely to work well.
-We cannot at this time prove any theorems formalizing the intuition that we have provided.
-Future work is necessary to understand this aspect of the algorithm.
+Both Diagnostic \ref{diagnostic} and Heuristic \ref{heuristic} are intuitive tools designed to help practitioners use approximate asynchronous Gibbs in situations where it is likely to work well.
+Future work is necessary to formalize these intuitions within the framework of Markov chain theory.